Motivic Homotopy Groups of Spheres and Free Summands of Stably Free Modules: Abstract

 \section{Abstract}

-Working over an algebraically closed field of characteristic $0$, we show that the motivic stable homotopy groups of the sphere spectrum can be determined entirely from the motivic homotopy groups of the $p$-completed sphere spectra and the motivic cohomology of the ground field, except possibly for the $0$ and $-1$-stems.
-Using this, we show that the complex realization maps from the motivic homotopy groups to the classical stable homotopy groups are an isomorphism in a range of bidegrees.
+Working over an algebraically closed field $k$ of characteristic $0$, we show that the motivic stable homotopy groups of the sphere spectrum can be determined entirely from the motivic homotopy groups of the $p$-completed sphere spectra and the motivic cohomology of the ground field, except possibly for the $0$ and $-1$-stems.
+Using this, we show that the complex realization maps from the motivic homotopy groups to the classical stable homotopy groups are isomorphisms in a range of bidegrees.
 We apply this to deduce that complex realization also induces isomorphisms on unstable homotopy groups for Stiefel varieties $V_r(\A^n_k)$ in a range of bidegrees.
-This allows a complete solution of the question of when the projection map $V_r(\A^n_k) \to V_1(\A^n_k)$ admits a right inverse.
-Equivalently, this settles the question of when the universal stably-free module of type $(n,n-1)$ admits a free summand of given rank.
+We use this to determine when the projection map $V_r(\A^n_k) \to V_1(\A^n_k)$ admits a right inverse, settling the question of when the universal stably-free module of type $(n,n-1)$ admits a free summand of given rank.

 \subjclass[2020]{13C10, 14F42, 14J60, 57R22} \keywords{Stably free modules, vector bundles, Stiefel varieties, motivic homotopy groups}